larissayasmim/substitution-c/README.md

 ## :memo: &nbsp;&nbsp; Brief
 <p>Substitution lets you encrypt messages using a substitution cipher.
-It “encrypts”(reversibly hides) a message <br>by replacing each letter with another.
-For this, use a key, which for example can be a sequence <br> NQXPOMAFTRHLZGECYJIUWSKDVB.
-This 26-character key means that A (the first letter of the alphabet) must <br>be converted to N (the first character of the key), B (the letter of the alphabet) must be converted to Q (the <br>second character of the key), and so on.
+It “encrypts”(reversibly hides) a message by replacing each letter with another.
+For this, use a key, which for example can be a sequence NQXPOMAFTRHLZGECYJIUWSKDVB.
+This 26-character key means that A (the first letter of the alphabet) must be converted to N (the first character of the key), B (the letter of the alphabet) must be converted to Q (the second character of the key), and so on.
-When the program is run, a key is required on the command line<br> and then the message to be encrypted.</p>
+When the program is run, a key is required on the command line and then the message to be encrypted.</p>

 <br>